zoltan-kuli/Simple-Snake/README.md

 I made Simple Snake during the fall of 2020 for my second web development class.

-The main reason behind this project was to start learning JavaScript and getting more comfortable with it.
+The main goal for this project was to start learning JavaScript and getting more comfortable with it.

 This was a simple project, but I did get better at JavaScript because of it, and it was fun making a game that was similar to an iconic part of my childhood.